 Based on tourist feedback, here are some of the best day trips from Paris that you can take.
 We’ve included both favorites and lesser-known, unique day trips to keep things interesting.

 We’re not exaggerating about the “best day trips” part, either.
-Whether organized day tours or impromptu road trips, most of these were recommended by travel blogger friends.
-They’ve traveled enough to know when a destination is worth visiting—and when it’s not worth the hype!
+The majority of these recommendations come from fellow travel bloggers.
+They’ve been to enough places to know when a spot is worth visiting—and when it’s not worth the hype!

 1. Champagne region